Approximating Sparse Matrices and their Functions using Matrix-vector products: Approximation for functions of banded matrices

 \subsection{Extensions to Kronecker Sum}

 Some of the results for banded matrices and matrices with exponential off-diagonal decay can be naturally extended to Kronecker sums, which arises, for example in the finite difference discretization of the two-dimensional Laplace operator \cite{LeVequeBook}.
-In particular, the decay bounds for functions of Hermitian matrices with Kronecker structure has been studied in \cite{BenziSimoncini2015}.
+In particular, decay bounds for functions of Hermitian matrices with Kronecker structure have been studied in \cite{BenziSimoncini2015}.
 Let $\mtx{A}^{(1)}, \mtx{A}^{(2)} \in \R^{n\times n}$.
-The Kronecker sum $\mathcal{A} \in \R^{n^2\times n^2}$ of $\mtx{A}^{(1)}$ and $\mtx{A}^{(2)}$ is defined by where $\otimes$ is the Kronecker product, defined by and $\mtx{I}_n$ is the $n\times n$ identity matrix.
+The Kronecker sum $\mathcal{A} \in \R^{n^2\times n^2}$ of $\mtx{A}^{(1)}$ and $\mtx{A}^{(2)}$ is defined by where $\otimes$ is the Kronecker product, defined by